 - On-temperature activation point was raised.

-- (FED + CAN) Manual transmission cars added Vacuum Switching Valve which enable nuetral and top gear EGR de-activation.
+- (FED + CAN) Manual transmission cars added Vacuum Switching Valve which enable EGR de-activation when in neutral or top gear.
 CAL cars did not use this, nor did AT cars.

 - FED cars used a separate EGR warning system that did not interact with the EGR system.
 It simply notified the driver via dash light at 50,000 miles.